YAL-Game-Tools/Steam-P2P-Adapter/README.md

 ## Limitations and caveats

-- TCP-only for now
-	(aside: most UDP-based games with ad-hoc networking that I've seen are written by _me_)
 - Only supports two players per session
 	(though you can technically run multiple copies of the tool on host's end)
 - Does not support forwarding socket errors - if something goes wrong, you'll get either a generic "connection closed" or a "connection timeout".
 Inspecting the tool's output may reveal the actual problem.